 Adam Lindsay GordonPrint Page

-Tribute to poet, Adam Lindsay Gordon who lived in Brighton.
+A monument commemorates poet, Adam Lindsay Gordon who lived in Brighton.

 The first boulder includes a relief portrait of Gordon, the crests of the Gordon family and of the City of Brighton, together with a relief of Gordon on horseback.